 It’s news to no one that third-party sellers are responsible for most of Amazon’s growth.
-The fees the company charges marketplace merchants—including commissions, related fulfillment and shipping charges and other seller services—totalled over $20.2 billion during its most recent quarter, up from $16.5 billion a year earlier.
+The fees the company charges marketplace merchants—including commissions, related fulfillment and shipping charges and other seller services—totalled over $21.38 billion during its most recent quarter, up 20% from the previous year.

 Whether you currently sell on Amazon or you’re considering it, there are costs to develop into your selling strategy to determine the profitability of your marketplace business.
 Here is a breakdown of the company’s current selling fees.

 5 Costs of Selling on Amazon TL;DR